clash402/clash402/README.md

 ## Hey.
 I'm [Josh][website] 👋

-### iOS Developer and Graphic Designer
+### Web Developer and Graphic Designer

-- 🎯 - 2021 Goal: Land a new iOS dev job 😃
+- 🎯 - 2021 Goal: Land a new dev job 😃
 - 📚 - I am currently learning how to implement new algorithms & data structures
 - 💡 - I'm also a graphic designer
 - 🎮 - Todo: Learn game design 👾